Bylaws of the Western Field Ornithologists’

 (b) If after the third circulation the record has not received a decision vote, it will be kept by the Secretary until it can be discussed at a meeting of the Committee.

 (c) A record that has not received a final decision after three circulations shall be discussed at a meeting of the Committee.
-No final decision shall be made at the meeting.
-Instead, the record shall receive a final vote (see VI.G.(11)) during a fourth and final circulation to those Voting Members on the Committee at the start of said meeting.
+The record shall receive a final vote (see VI.G.(11)) during a fourth and final circulation to those Voting Members on the Committee at the start of said meeting.

-(e) A record that has received a “final” decision during its regular three circulations shall nevertheless be brought to a Committee meeting upon request of any Voting Member within one month of the Secretary announcing the decision and shall be discussed.
+(e) A record that has received a “final” decision after its 2nd or 3rd circulation, shall nevertheless be brought to a Committee meeting upon request of any present or immediately past Voting Member (if they had voted on that record in its last circulation) within one month of the Secretary announcing the decision and shall be discussed.
+Once discussion has been completed and after submission of a motion for continued circulation to either a third or fourth and final found only a second is needed to continue the circulation.
 Records that are approved unanimously shall not be subject to this provision and shall become final upon the tabulation of the votes by the Secretary.

 (f) Except as noted above, all decisions are final unless a record is to be resubmitted.